dCache/dcache/docs/TheBook/intouch.md

       RoutingMgr
       lm

-The cells in the domain can be accessed using `cd` together with the cell-name scoped by the domain-name.
-So first, one has to   get back to the local prompt, as the `cd` command will not work otherwise.
+The cells in the domain can be accessed using `\c` together with the cell-name scoped by the domain-name.
+So first, one has to   get back to the local prompt, as the `\c` command will not work otherwise.

 > **NOTE**
 >
-> Note that `cd` only works from the local prompt.
-If the cell you are trying to access does not exist, the `cd` command will   complain.
+> Note that `\c` only works from the local prompt.
+If the cell you are trying to access does not exist, the `\c` command will   complain.
 >
 >     Example:
->     (local) admin > cd nonsense
+>     (local) admin > \c nonsense
->     java.lang.IllegalArgumentException: Cannot cd to this cell as it doesn't exist
+>     Cell as it doesn't exist
-> Type `..` to return to the `(local) admin >` prompt.
+>

-Login to the routing manager of the `dCacheDomain` to get a list of all well-known cells you can directly `cd` to without having to add the domain.
+Login to the routing manager of the `dCacheDomain` to get a list of all well-known cells, you can directly `\c RoutingMgr` to without having to add the domain.

     Example:
-      (System@poolDomain) admin > ..
-      (local) admin > cd RoutingMgr@dCacheDomain
+      (local) admin > \c RoutingMgr@dCacheDomain
       (RoutingMgr@dCacheDoorDomain) admin > ls
       Our routing knowledge :
        Local : [PoolManager, topo, LoginBroker, info]